 Pangolin: The Most Trafficked Animal in the World

-Nairobi-July 5, 2017: Every year for the last six years, World Pangolin Day has been celebrated on February 18.
+Nairobi-July 5, 2017: Every year for the last six years, World Pangolin Day has been celebrated on the third Saturday of February.
 A day set aside to create awareness of the most trafficked animal in the world.
 A world, where illegal wildlife trade ranks fourth after drugs, arms and human trafficking.Pangolins are burrowing nocturnal mammals that are covered in tough, overlapping scales made from keratin, which grow throughout their lives just like human hair.

 WildlifeDirect has been watching brief on two cases where two people, both Chinese, were charged with possession of pangolin scales.
 On the first case, Huili Hong was arrested on 22nd June 2016 at JKIA with a bag of pangolin scales, 11 pendants and 3 beaded bangles of worked ivory.
 He pleaded guilty and was sentenced to pay Ksh.
 1,000,000 with 5 years imprisonment in case of default, which he has since paid and left the country.

 The second case, which is ongoing, is that of Liangzhi Zheng who was arrested on 10th June 2017 at JKIA with 0.2 kgs pangolin scales.
 In both cases, a sniffer dog detected the luggage with pangolin scales.